arcanis/clipanion/website/docs/getting-started.md

 ## Execute your CLI

 Now that your command is ready, all you have to do is setup the CLI engine that will "serve" this command.
-To do that, instantiate a new CLI, register your command into it, then apply it on the process arguments:
+To do that, you can instantiate a new CLI, register your command into it, then apply it on the process arguments:

 ```ts
 import {Cli} from 'clipanion';